 In rare cases, cancerous and non-cancerous tumors can form on or near the collarbone.
 These lumps need to be seen by a doctor.

-An aneurysmal bone cyst of the clavicle is one rare type of tumor that can form, usually in people under the age of 20.
+An aneurysmal bone cyst of the clavicle is one rare type of tumor that can form, usually in people under the

 Some people may develop a non-cancerous, soft tumor called a lipoma near the collarbone.
 These lumps generally do not cause any problems, but may need to be removed if they are affecting a person’s everyday life.

 The treatment of a collarbone lump will depend on what is causing the lump.
 Treatments for common causes include:

 Collar bone fracture or injury

 Nonsurgical treatment of a collarbone injury may include: